sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 * abbreviated attr names? meh

-* JsonX mapping for DTDs
+* JBook mapping for DTDs

 * Something like "+ANY(namespace, namespace)" -- useful enough to bother?